ekspand/configen/README.md

 ## Contribution

-Before openning VSCODE or running make, run once:
-    ./vscode.sh

 * `make all` complete build and test
-* `make get` fetches the pinned dependencies from repos
-* `make devtools` get the dev tools for local development in VSCODE
 * `make build` build the executable tool
 * `make test` run the tests
 * `make testshort` runs the tests skipping the end-to-end tests and the code coverage reporting